How do I create HITRUST compliant password policies?

 - Enforce a choice of quality passwords.
 A strong password is the best defense against dictionary attacks, brute force attacks and password spraying.
 A passphrase can help stave off hacking attempts as password cracking tools usually become ineffective when they need to decipher past 10 characters.

 - Enforce password changes.
 HITRUST CSF states that passwords be set to expire every 90 days, while privileged accounts be set to expire every 60 days.
 However, NIST recommends against setting regular intervals for expiring passwords, but forcing password changes when there is evidence that a user’s credentials have been compromised.
 It will all come down to which rules and regulations most directly apply for your company, so be sure to do some research before deciding on your password change policy.

 - Maintain a record of previous user passwords and prevent re-use.
 Allowing users to recycle previous passwords, or modify them with incremental numbers (e.g., password1, password2, password3) defeats the purpose of enforcing a password change.
 The right password management tool can allow you to block previously used passwords, passwords with incremental numbers, and passwords that have been uncovered in a data breach.

 Trying to comply with various industry regulations can be overwhelming, especially if those regulations are not very clear.
 Specops Password Policy helps you achieve HITRUST password compliance by increasing your password security.
 The tool extends the functionality of Group Policy and simplifies the management of fine-grained password policies.
 Specops Password Policy can target any GPO level, group, user, or computer with password complexity, dictionaries and passphrase settings.
-The Blacklist feature even allows you to block more than 1 billion previously leaked passwords – helping your organization stay one-step ahead of hackers.
-Download our whitepaper to see how Specops Password Policy aligns with various compliance recommendations including the latest NIST recommendations.
+The Blacklist feature even allows you to block more than 2 billion previously leaked passwords – helping your organization stay one-step ahead of hackers.